Werewolf by Night (TV special): Werewolf by Night in Color

 Werewolf by Night, as seen in the original black-and-white release (top) and the In Color release (bottom).

 A colored version of the special, Werewolf by Night in Color, was revealed in September 2023.
 Discussions and tests for releasing a colored version began as production was finishing on the original black-and-white version in 2022, with Giacchino noting that the look of the special with color was considered during filming in the event they were able to release it that way.
 Each scene of Werewolf by Night was examined for its color adjustments, ensuring the changes per scene created a unified look.
 The creatives used the film scan of the special to reexamine its color and ensure the choices they made matched that film look.
 Giacchino likened the release to the horror films released by Hammer Film Productions that had "saturated colors and stark lighting".
 He was concerned with how the full color release would impact the end of the special, which sees the special change from black-and-white to color as Elsa brings "color to a place that was for years a dreary part of her life", but stated he "still felt the same feelings" calling it "just a different experience".
 The use of blood in the special did not have to be altered in terms of the amount seen or color; this had been a concern when releasing the black-and-white version in regards to how it would affect the special's rating.

 Werewolf by Night in Color was screened in North Hollywood on October 15, 2023, along with a discussion with Giacchino, and was released on Disney+ as part of its "Hallowstream" programming on October 20, 2023.
 Giacchino hoped to created a 35 mm version of the In Color special as had been done with the original.

 Future

 In September 2022, Gay said that Werewolf by Night would begin to explore a variety of monsters that have existed in the MCU for centuries, such as artwork featured in the special.
 Furthermore, he stated that the idea was to have such monsters appear in future projects.
 Gay also explained the special's ending intentionally left Russell and Bloodstone "totally changed" and in "a space that they did not expect to find themselves in", and felt it was the beginning for their characters but was uncertain if they would return.
 Feige said the special would introduce a part of the MCU that would become "quite important" to its future.
 In October 2023, while clarifying there were no immediate plans for further projects, Giacchino stated he had "crazy and nuts" ideas for additional stories with these characters.
+In July 2026, Giacchino stated that there had been early discussions about a sequel, but noted that a "lot of planning has to happen" and any project would have to fit within Marvel Studios's larger development plans.